dongyx/hardv/README.md

-HardV
+hardv
 =====

-The `hardv` program is a CLI flashcard app for Unix-compatible systems, conforming to the Unix philosophy.
+`hardv` is a powerful flashcard program for Unix.
+The key features are listed below.

+- Although `hardv` is not a strict filter, in the default mode it reads user actions from the standard input and prints to the standard output.
+That makes `hardv` easy to be called by other programs.

 - Almost everything can be customized, with any programming language you prefer.